cgobat/cgobat.github.io/README.md

 # [cgobat.github.io](https://cgobat.github.io/)
-Personal Github Pages site built using Boostrap Studio.
+Personal Github Pages site.
-Originally I was using the [academicpages template](https://github.com/academicpages/academicpages.github.io) (hence why this repo is a fork), but the current version of this site is now custom-built from the ground up.
+This website started by using the [academicpages template](https://github.com/academicpages/academicpages.github.io) (and was originally a fork), but has since been rebuilt several times.
+This branch contains a custom-built version created in Bootstrap Studio from the ground up.
+The website as it currently stands is deployed out of the [plain-academic](../../tree/plain-academic) branch.